 The top ten things I look for at yard sales…a fascinating topic for all of us sellers and wannabes!
-Many of my blog sisters like vintage thermoses, picnic baskets, and white ironstone, but they’re not on my list.
+Other bloggers may like vintage thermoses, picnic baskets, and white ironstone, but they’re not on my list.

 - Ceramic Christmas trees are always good sellers for me.
 I buy them even if they are missing the little bulbs as I have a stash from where??
 Yard sales!
 You can also find them on Ebay.
 This and #8 are about the limit of size and weight I will ship.

-2. Vintage rotary dial Princess telephones…especially in unusual colors like pink or aqua.
+2. Rotary dial Princess telephones…especially in unusual colors like pink or aqua.
 I’ve just had the boring colors of yellow or beige, but they sell well (if they are working).

 4. Mail Sorters or Bill Organizers!
 Even in this day of paying bills online, people still apparently use these:

 5. Vintage Purses!
 I love them and collect evening bags, so I can’t resist buying them if they are affordable.
 See two favorites below…a Lou Taylor box purse on the left, dating from the ’80’s.
 What a rarity to find a purse in such pristine condition!
 The buyer loved it and it went all the way to Australia!
 The other, a black and white Spectator purse, dating from the ’60’s.

 6. Vintage Safety Razors! (especially if adjustable.)
 Luckily, I do find razors at yard sales sometimes.
 They are increasingly hard to find.